madpsy/xpa125b_controller/README.md

 As well as allowing control of the amplifier by publishing MQTT events the system is always updating current state to MQTT.
 You can use this feature to act as a bridge between Rigctl and MQTT.
 To do this:

   1. Configure MQTT server/username/password in the config (ensure `mqtt_enabled` is `true`)
-  2. Configure Rigctl settings in the config and optionally make it the default mode
+  2. Configure Rigctl settings in the controller and optionally make it the default mode

 Now every state change will be published as an event to MQTT to be consumed by other software, such as Node-RED (https://nodered.org/) to trigger other actions.
 You could use this to build a big LED matrix display showing the current frequency and PTT state.
 This also works with Home Assistant (see below).

+Note: This is just an example.
+You don't need rigctl to use this - state changes are always published to MQTT reguardless of the type of radio in use.

 # Web Interface